Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Pemberton's median income among taxpayers is $42,340.
-The average income in the same period is $56,581.
-Both figures are below the national averages.
-In comparison, Rest of WA has a median income of $57,323 and an average of $71,163.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Pemberton's median income would be approximately $48,352 by September 2025, with the average estimated at $64,616 during the same period.
-Census 2021 data indicates that incomes in Pemberton fall between the 8th and 15th percentiles nationally for households, families, and individuals.
-Income analysis reveals that 27.0% of Pemberton's community earns between $800 and $1,499 (1,523 individuals), which differs from regional levels where earnings between $1,500 and $2,999 predominate at 31.1%.
-Despite modest housing costs allowing for 88.4% of income to be retained, Pemberton's total disposable income ranks at the 13th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Pemberton SA2 had a median income among taxpayers of $42,340 and an average of $56,581.
+This is below the national average.
+In comparison, Rest of WA had a median income of $57,323 and an average of $71,163.
+Based on Wage Price Index growth of 14.2% since financial year 2022, estimated incomes for September 2025 are approximately $48,352 (median) and $64,616 (average).
+Census 2021 income data indicates that household, family, and personal incomes in Pemberton fall between the 8th and 15th percentiles nationally.
+Income analysis reveals that 27.0% of the community earns between $800 - 1,499 (1,523 individuals), differing from regional levels where earnings between $1,500 - 2,999 predominate at 31.1%.
+Housing costs are modest with 88.4% of income retained.
+However, total disposable income ranks at just the 12th percentile nationally.

 Frequently Asked Questions - Income